furynet/xfury/README.md

 - An unparalleled level of transparency.
 - An efficiency of settlement and immediate payout to participants.

-At launch, the SGE Network will be optimized to deploy an inaugural application: Six Sigma Sports, which is re-imagining the sports betting landscape and bringing a unique user experience with the benefit of blockchain technology.[Please visit to learn more about Six Sigma Sports.](https://sixsigmasports.io/)
+At launch, the FURY Network will be optimized to deploy an inaugural application: Six Sigma Sports, which is re-imagining the sports betting landscape and bringing a unique user experience with the benefit of blockchain technology.[Please visit to learn more about Six Sigma Sports.](https://sixsigmasports.io/)

 ---